angular/angular/aio/content/guide/hydration.md

 <a id="preserve-whitespaces"></a>
 ### Preserve Whitespaces Configuration

 When using the hydration feature, we recommend using the default setting of `false` for `preserveWhitespaces`.
 If this setting is not in your tsconfig, the value will be `false` and no changes are required.
-If you choose to enable preserving whitespaces by adding `preserveWhitespaces: true` to you tsconfig, it is possible you may encounter issues with hydration.
+If you choose to enable preserving whitespaces by adding `preserveWhitespaces: true` to your tsconfig, it is possible you may encounter issues with hydration.
 This is not yet a fully supported configuration.

 <div class="alert is-helpful">